Boxtale/boxtal-connect-woocommerce/src/readme.txt

 == Changelog ==

+= 1.1.8 =
+* fixed an issue when exporting orders with articles with variation

 = 1.1.7 =
 * added a quick installation guide on the settings page
 * fixed an issue when changing pricing rules order